If you are looking for trailer parking to start your day, please read the "Directions to Trailhead" section above.

 Between the city and Cleveland Rock, there are a couple brief obstacles but there is not much parking up there.
 Only enough for a few vehicles.
 If you do not plan to attempt Cleveland Rock, it is recommended that you park at the city and hike the less than a quarter mile to the next obstacle so that you do not create a traffic jam for that obstacle.

 This obstacle is an extreme obstacle for extreme vehicles.
 There are no easy lines and no bypasses.
 Mechanical failure, body damage, and rollovers are a very high possibility on Cleveland Rock.
+The right side of the obstacle is a series of large stair climbs that require you to snake your way back and forth to reach the top.
 The left side is a steep granite slab made harder by the ever present water hole at the base of the climb.
-The right side is a series of large stair climbs that requires you to snake your way back and forth to reach the top.
+Both vehicles in these pictures are using the left-most line.
+Note that any line appearing to drive up and around the obstacle on the far far left, or up against the trees is illegal.
+Please stay on the rock face and do not create resource damage by attempting any bypasses.

-There is one winch point straight back at the top of the rock on the other side of the trail.
+There is one winch point straight back at the top of the rock on the other side of the trail, about 20 yards from the top of the rock face.